 After graduation from Rhode Island School of Design, I spent three years at Hallmark Cards.
 In college I learned about drawing and painting and dreaming.
 Hallmark taught me to start and finish a job in a timely and professional manner.
 After that, I started my freelance career, and have illustrated over 100 children's books for many different publishers.

-Now I live in Connecticut, USA with my husband Rick and our cats Tommie, Ms. Grace Lillian, and Mickey Mouser.
-In my spare time I like to read, garden, and volunteer at PAWS, my local animal shelter.
+Now I live in Connecticut, USA with my husband Rick and our cats Mickey Mouser and Rufus the Red, and In my spare time I like to read, garden, and volunteer at PAWS, my local animal shelter.
 I also photograph and keep a blog about the shelter cats that I meet there.
 Thank you for visiting!